 What makes this “strict” liability is that it applies “even if the seller has exercised all possible care in the preparation and sale of his product, and the user or consumer has not bought the product from or entered into any contractual relation with the seller.”
 This was meant to prevent businesses from avoiding liability just because the products were manufactured overseas and beyond the jurisdiction of American courts.

 A tire blowout accident may involve a defect in the design of a vehicle or a manufacturing defect in the tire itself.
 Further, as mentioned above with the “stream of commerce,” a retailer who sells tires that have been sitting on a shelf for too long may be responsible for a tire blowout accident.

 This means that your case could potentially be not only against the manufacturer of the tire but also against the retailer who sold the tire and installed it.

 You should not use tires that are more than 6 years old or are not in good condition for any reason.

-If you or a loved one in the Lakeland or greater Central Florida area has suffered an injury due to a dangerous or defective produce, please contact a Lakeland product liability attorney for free advice regarding the case.
-Product liability attorneys operate from a contingency fee agreement which means that there are no attorney fees or costs unless money is recovered on your case.
+If you or a loved one in the Lakeland or greater Central Florida area has suffered an injury due to a dangerous or defective produce, please contact a product liability attorney Lakeland FL for free advice regarding the case.
+Product liability lawyers operate from a contingency fee agreement which means that there are no attorney fees or costs unless money is recovered on your case.

 Click here for directions with Google Maps